Razem999/Monopoly/README.md

   JAR File: This contains our projects code and documentation.
 Most files where made and edited by all members.
 See github contributions for every addition from each member

+Known Issues:
+  -

+Changes From Last Milestone: N/A